sispop-io/oxen-mq-node/README.md

-# OxenMQ bindings for Nodejs
+# SispopMQ bindings for Nodejs

-This provides basic async bindings for using OxenMQ.
-Currently only basic client requests are supported, but this will be expanded in the future to cover more of OxenMQ's capabilities.
+This provides basic async bindings for using SispopMQ.
+Currently only basic client requests are supported, but this will be expanded in the future to cover more of SispopMQ's capabilities.

 # License